sanicet/Notes/README.md

  172.16.0.0/12
  192.168.0.0/16

- VPC class less cider block
+ AWS VPC class less cider block
  Maximum number of host address possible in a VPC  = with network mask /16, this will give 2^16=65,536 ip address.
  Minimium number of host address possible in vpc =  with network mask /28, this will give 2^4=16 ip address.

  GCP PCI Standards